projectestac/edu365-signes/README.md

 The app also incorporates a game of guessing a hidden word.
 The first clue presented to the player is the video where the word is represented in sign language.
 If only watching the video the player does not guess it can ask for two more clues: the image and / or the locution of the word.

 This application is intended for:
-- Girls and boys who use hand signs as a communication medium.
+- Children who use hand signs as a communication medium
-- Deaf girls and boys who need to learn Sign Language.
+- Deaf children who need to learn Sign Language
-- Special education teachers and speech therapists.
+- Special education teachers and speech therapists
-- Parents and guardians.
+- Parents and guardians

 ## List of all media used in the app

 All media used in the app is located on the folder `public/data`.
 Unused images and sounds are also stored in the GIT branch [`unused-media`](https://github.com/projectestac/edu365-signes/tree/unused-media).

-The complete list of all words and media ca be consulted in this [Google spreadsheet](https://docs.google.com/spreadsheets/d/1lKUyOrmFfTzWKyLfTNXI4sLX2d-e9ONCyMBFGGi9zxY/edit?usp=sharing).
+The complete list of all words and media can be consulted in this [Google spreadsheet](https://docs.google.com/spreadsheets/d/1lKUyOrmFfTzWKyLfTNXI4sLX2d-e9ONCyMBFGGi9zxY/edit?usp=sharing).

 ## Building the app